-Influenza can cause serious illness and being pregnant increases the risk of flu complications, especially with the H1N1 influenza virus.
+Influenza can cause serious illness and being pregnant increases the risk of flu complications, with the risk to pregnant women of serious complications up to five times higher than normal.
 Because of this, the flu vaccine is recommended and funded for all pregnant women.

 The influenza vaccine is safe and can be administered before, during or after pregnancy.
-Getting vaccinated every year protects you against new strains of the virus and also reduces the risk of spreading influenza to your baby.
+Getting vaccinated every year protects you against new strains of the virus and also reduces the risk of spreading influenza to your baby, who are also at higher risk of complications if they do get flu.
 Getting the flu vaccine during your pregnancy will also provide ongoing protection to your newborn for the first 6 months after birth.

 For more information about the influenza vaccine during pregnancy, visit Immunise Australia.